VirtusLab/scala-cli/INTERNALS.md

 $ ./mill 'build[_].test'
 ```

-Run integration tests with a JVM-based `scala` with
+Run integration tests with a JVM-based `scala-cli` with
 ```
 $ ./mill integration.jvm.test
 ```

-Run integration tests with a native-image-based `scala` with
+Run integration tests with a native-image-based `scala-cli` with
 ```
 $ ./mill integration.native.test
 ```

-## General workflow in most `scala` commands
+## General workflow in most `scala-cli` commands

 We roughly go from user inputs to byte code through 3 classes:
 - `Inputs`: ADT for input files / directories.